Dishoungh/gentoo-config/Gentoo/gentoo-config.md

     - This selects en_US.utf8
 12. (chroot) livecd / # env-update && source /etc/profile && export PS1="(chroot) ${PS1}"

-# Part IV: Kernel Configuration
+# Part IV: Kernel Configuration & Build

 Since manual configuration is very expansive and showing every single option will be way too tedious, even more than this already is.
 I'll just show what I think would be the most important settings, especially the ones I changed.